TV Not Connecting to WiFi (Don’t Panic, Easy Fix!)

 A simple Google search of the model and how to reset/connect it will likely work as well.

-Usually there is a small button that requires a paper clip or safety pin to press and hold in.
-This hard resets the router/modem to the original settings.
+Usually, there is a small button that requires a paper clip or safety pin to press and hold it in.
+This will hard reset the router/modem to the original settings.

-Keep in mind that if you do this you’ll have to re-setup your WiFi and reconnect all the devices in your home.
+Keep in mind that if you go this route, you’ll have to re-set up your WiFi and reconnect all the devices in your home.

-It’s worth just double checking to make sure you inputed the correct password into your smart TV and that you’re trying to connect to the right WiFi network.
+It’s worth double-checking to make sure you input the correct password into your smart TV and that you’re trying to connect to the right WiFi network.

 So just confirm that your TV is still attempting to connect to the correct network.